 It’s not what you say, it’s how you say it (stamma.org), 2020.

 “Christine manages more than 20 staff in Brent Library Service and she is an excellent communicator!
 This may seem an unusual statement about an employee who stammers, but good communication is about what you are communicating and not just how it is delivered.
 Her approachable and interested style also helps communication.”

 Head of Library Service, quoted in Recruiting and developing employees who stammer (archive of stammering.org), 2001.

-In the Ohio firefighter case (a US case), the claimant could communicate at a blazing fire and was rated ‘excellent’ by colleagues, but was turned down because he stammered in the interview.
+In the Ohio firefighter case (a US case) in 1993, the claimant could communicate at a blazing fire and was rated ‘excellent’ by colleagues, but was turned down because he stammered in the interview.
 The US court held this was discrimination.

 The BSA website encourages candidates who stammer not to be put off by employers listing good communication skills in a person specification (Job interviews & stammering, scroll down to Communication Skills).

 However employers should consider whether communications skills they specify are really required for the job (Examples of reasonable adjustments: Recruitment>Excellent communication skills), and consider how to assess communication skills of someone who stammers.